dilawar/PlotDigitizer/README.md

 Option `-i` accepts the input file.

-We need at least 3 of them to map the coordinate systems onto the pixel-system in the image.
-These points are passed by repeated `-p` options.
-In the example above, we have given three data-points `0,0` (where x-axis and y-axis intesect) , `20,0` (a point on x-axis) and `0,1` (a point on y-axis).

-We are going to click on the image to locate these coordinates later.
-Make sure to click in the same order.
+We need three `-p` (points) to map the coordinates onto the pixels of the image.
+In the example above, we have given three coordinates: `0,0` (where x-axis and y-axis intesect) , `20,0` (a point on x-axis) and `0,1` (a point on y-axis).
+To map thse points on the pixels, we are going to click on the image to locate these coordinates later. __Make sure to click in the same order.__

 3. The data-points will be dumped to a csv file.
 If `--plot` option is given from command line, it will also plot the computed data-points.
 This requires `matplotlib`.